piesrtasty/SecureJS/README.md

 5. We are not looking for functionality that encrypts/decrypts the stored data. -- We only want to store data in such a way that you can only gain read / write privileges by supplying the access key.

+### How does SecureJS work?

+SecureJS creates private instance members of the class it defines by forming a closure when objects are instanitiated.
+This is accomplished by wrapping the function in an anonymous self executing function that returns the constructor making it possible to form a closure that includes both the class constructor and local variables.

+Thus you can encapsulate and hide the attributes of the object and use a privileged method to interact with a private method that checks the validity of the supplied access key, making it possible to avoid ever returning the actual access key.

+Additionally you can use the same set of functions to perform an access key check whenever you want to get or set any of the objects other attributes.

+All the while the exact details surrounding your implementation of SecureJS and a given instance of the secure object class remain hidden from the end user.